lijumjose/VIPMP/src/pages/docs/recommendations/apis.md

 }
 ```

+**Note:** The `recommendations` block lists the available recommendations.

 #### HTTP Status Code

 No change from the standard [Preview Order API](../order_management/order_scenarios.md).

 ## Preview Order Renewal

-Use the `Preview Renewal` API call with appropriate query parameters to fetch relevant recommendations:
+Use the `Preview Renewal` API call with appropriate query parameters to fetch relevant recommendations for both auto and manual renewal scenarios:

 |**Endpoint** | **Method**|
 |--- | ---|